makeo/usb-dolphin/README.md

 Once a new firmware is available, the necessary files and instructions will appear here.

 ## Compatible USB Ethernet Adapters
-The adapter needs to support the USB CDC ECM protocol (e.g., most Realtek-based adapters).\
+The adapter needs to support the USB CDC-ECM protocol (e.g., most Realtek-based adapters).\
 Notably, ASIX-based adapters do not support this.

 Examples of compatible adapters: